CapsCode-Website/blogfiles/javascript/numeric-separator-in-javascript/index.md

 Hello Devs,

-In this article lets discuss about one of the most amazing feature introduced in `ECMAScript21` (12th edition) i.e Numeric Separator.
+In this article let's discuss about one of the most amazing features introduced in `ECMAScript21` (12th edition) i.e., Numeric Separator.

 ## Table of content